patw47/deploy-impact-23-shift-3/README.md

 dianaalkampos@gmail.com

 ### Licensing
-There is no restriction to interact with the prototype, all tho this is an excuse example for the Deploy(impact) 2023 program.
+There is no restriction to interact with the prototype, although this is an exclusive example of the Deploy(impact) 2023 program.

 # Backend API